|heninen.net||Suomi | Русский|

 Kinship Wars Commemorative Cross

-For the twenty anniversary of the beginning of the Kinship Wars the Finnish Union of the Kinship Warriors made a decision to institute the Kinship Wars Commemorative Cross.
+At February 27, 1938, for the twenty anniversary of the beginning of the Kinship Wars, the Finnish Union of the Kinship Warriors made a decision to institute the Kinship Wars Commemorative Cross.

 A sketch of a bronze memorial cross was made by the leader of the Finnish Union of the Kinship Warriors Jäger Lieutenant Colonel Eero Kuussaari.